-The AC confirms that it has undertaken a review of all non-audit services provided by the external auditors, and they will not, in the AC's opinion, affect the independence of the auditors.
-The fee payable to the external auditors is disclosed on page 70 of this Annual Report.
+The AC confirms that it has reviewed the fees and scope of all non-audit services provided by the external auditors, and is of the view that the nature and extent of the non-audit services does not prejudice the independence and objectivity of the external auditors.
+The fees payable to the external auditors are disclosed on page 75 of this Annual Report.

 In appointing the audit firms for the Group, the AC is satisfied that the Company has complied with Listing Rules 712 and 715.
-The AC recommends to the Board the re-appointment of Ernst & Young as the external auditor of the Group at the forthcoming AGM.
+The AC recommends to the Board the re-appointment of Ernst & Young LLP as the external auditor of the Group at the forthcoming AGM.